 Treats prostate cancer and breast cancer.
-In women, also used to treat endometriosis and to make the lining of the uterus thin before surgery.
+In women, also used to treat endometriosis and to thin the lining of the uterus before surgery.

 ZoladexThere may be other brand names for this medicine.